-- 21.2.2 For a voting system to be certified, the voting system provider must successfully complete all phases of the certification process.
-The certification process includes: submission of a complete application, a documentation review, a public demonstration of the system, and functional testing. - 21.2.3 The flow of each phase of certification is as follows: - (a) Phase I The voting system provider must submit an application with all documentation required in Rule 21.3 and a completed requirements matrix provided by the voting systems team.
+- 21.2.3 The flow of each phase of certification is as follows: - (a) Phase I The voting system provider must submit an application and all documentation required in Rule 21.3.
 The Secretary of State will review the application and inform the voting system provider whether or not the application is complete.
 If the application is incomplete, the Secretary of State will identify the deficiencies and the voting system provider will have 30 days to remedy the deficiencies and make the application complete.
-When the application is complete, the Secretary of State will make arrangements with the voting system provider for a public demonstration. - (b) Phase II The Secretary of State will review the submitted documentation, Colorado requirements matrix, VSTL reports from previous testing, and evaluations provided by other states.
-If the submitted documentation or requirements matrix is incomplete, the Secretary of State will identify the deficiencies and the voting system provider will have 30 days to remedy the deficiencies and make them complete. - (c) Phase III The Secretary of State must approve a certification test plan.
-If a VSTL is contracted to test the voting system, the VSTL will work with the voting system provider to prepare a certification test plan.
-The certification test plan will be presented to the Secretary of State for review and approval. - (d) Phase IV- Upon receipt of the Secretary of State's approval of the certification test plan, the VSTL will execute the test plan. - (e) Phase V The Secretary of State will review the test results and determine whether the voting system substantially meets the requirements for certification.
-Within 30 days of a decision, the Secretary of State will post the certification test report for the voting system on its website. - 21.2.4 The Secretary of State will certify voting systems that substantially comply with the requirements in this Rule 21, and any additional testing the Secretary of State finds necessary.
+When the application is complete, the Secretary of State will make arrangements with the voting system provider for a public demonstration. - (b) Phase II The Secretary of State will review the submitted documentation, VSTL reports from previous testing, and evaluations provided by other states. - (c) Phase III The Secretary of State will prepare a certification test plan.
+If a VSTL is contracted to test the voting system, the VSTL will work with the Secretary of State to prepare a certification test plan.
+The certification test plan will be presented to the voting system provider for review before execution of the test plan. - (d) Phase IV- Upon receipt of the voting system provider's agreement to the certification test plan, the Secretary of State or the VSTL will execute the test plan. - (e) Phase V The Secretary of State will review the test results and determine whether the voting system substantially meets the requirements for certification.
+Within 30 days of a decision, the Secretary of State will post the certification test report for the voting system on its website. - 21.2.4 The Secretary of State will certify voting systems that substantially comply with the requirements in this Rule 21, Colorado Election Code, and any additional testing the Secretary of State finds necessary.